 Holy moly, you’ve got a 4-year-old in the house!
 Give yourself a pat on the back for doing all the things for another whole year.
 Toast to you and your partner!
 And then, when you’ve thoroughly congratulated yourselves, better get started planning that 4th-birthday party you promised.
 Birthday parties for 4-year-olds take parents into a whole new birthday territory — for the first time, kids are likely to have their own expectations and ideas about how to celebrate.
 And by the 4th birthday, kids remember the piñata they helped smash or the ice cream cake they devoured at the other parties.
 In addition to an awesome 4th-birthday party theme, but you’ll want to include party games and fun activities for 4-year-olds.
 Help make all of their dreams come true with these creative, easy, and affordable 4th birthday party ideas.

 From planets to UFOs, an outer space party encompasses the perfect balance of the real and the mystical.
 For a good old fashioned solar system craft, kids can paint styrofoam spheres, (wood ones are more expensive but better for the environment).
 Other easy on-theme activities include solar system bingo and pin the mask on the astronaut.
-Glow-in-the-dark space ship temporary tattoos and galaxy slime both serve as perfect activities or favors.
+Space ship temporary tattoos and galaxy slime both serve as perfect activities or favors.
 As for food, star and moon cookie-cutters can transform almost any food to fit the theme, from fruit and veggies to cheese slices or finger sandwiches.
 And for dessert, serve Milky Ways, “Saturn rings,” and “meteorites,” or let guests try freeze-dried ice cream, aka astronaut food.

 Under the Sea